algernon/keyboardio-worklog/worklog.md

 * Squashed the branch together, made some last-minute fixups (thanks @noseglasses!), and removed the WIP status.
 It is now ready for merge.
 * Updated [Kaleidoscope-LEDEffect-Borealis][k:LEDEffect-Borealis] to work with current versions of Kaleidoscope, and also with the new plugin API.
+* Submitted a pull request for `Kaleidoscope-Qukeys`, updating it to the new API.

  [k:LEDEffect-Borealis]: https://github.com/algernon/Kaleidoscope-LEDEffect-Borealis